vladfedoriuk/fais-internship/README.md

-  date from     | The date configuration is valid from. time from     | The time configuration is valid from. **Note: If the time from is provided, the date from must be provided as well.** date to       | The date configuration is valid to. time from     | The time configuration is valid to. **Note: If the time to is provided, the date to must be provided as well.**
+  date from     | The date configuration is valid from. time from     | The time configuration is valid from. **Note: If the time from is provided, the date from must be provided as well.** date to       | The date configuration is valid to. time to       | The time configuration is valid to. **Note: If the time to is provided, the date to must be provided as well.** run id        | The run id to extract valididy dates from. run file name | The name of run file to extract valididy dates from. **Note: Either run id or run file name must be provided if validity dates are omitted, otherwise form will be invalid.** version       | The version of the configuration. **Note: if not provided, all the configurations that satisfy the parameters will be returned.**